 In addition to the major and minor in Spanish, the Department of Spanish and Portuguese offers a major and a minor in Portuguese as well as two semesters of Catalan.

-Your starting point with Spanish is determining your first course of study.
+Your starting point with a Spanish major is determining your first course of study.
 Students with prior knowledge of the language will take the online placement exam unless they already have Spanish credits on their transcript from AP/IB or previously taken college courses.

 Tracks and concentrations